 Best Costume Parades

-The Hippo Playground hosts a low-key family parade on Halloween.
-Photo courtesy of Hippo Playground Project.
+The Cobble Hill Park Association hosts a raucous family parade on Halloween.
+Photo by Eric Newhart

 There are also a slew of Halloween parades on October 31—and we're not even including the you-have-to-see-it-once Halloween parade in Greenwich Village, which celebrates its 45th anniversary!
 These are all kid-friendly neighborhood processions that deposit you into a stationary outdoor bash or in the vicinity of great door-to-door trick-or-treating.
 Our Halloween parades post features processions in Manhattan, Brooklyn, Queens, and the Bronx, but our top parade picks are:

 The Cobble Hill Halloween Parade leads into a fabulous trick-or-treat run on Clinton Street, full of brownstones, decorations, and friendly neighbors.
 FREE